 Prepare the engine for starting.
 For further information, see page 39.
-Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.
+Be sure that the gear shift is in neutral and that the clip is attached to the engine shut-off switch.
 The main switch must be "ON" (on), if equipped.